Cisco Desk Phone 9800 series

 Intelligence

-Physical AI inserts itself into the workplace to bring efficiency and reduce friction.
+Physical AI inserts itself into the background of the workplace to bring efficiency and reduce friction.

 Let there be